About Dr. Jamaal Williams

 The best decision I ever made was marrying Amber.
 We met at Michigan State, where we became friends and eventually fell in love on a mission trip to Costa Rica.
 We were married in 2009.
 Amber and I are the proud parents of five beautiful children, each displaying his or her own unique personality.
 Besides ministry and family, my passions include the 90s Chicago Bulls, reading, leadership, and becoming a more joyful human being.

-Currently, I’m co-authoring a book with Timothy Paul Jones, tentatively titled In Church as It Is In Heaven: Cultivating a Multiethnic Kingdom Culture, which will be published by InterVarsity Press in 2023.
+I'm the co-author (with Timothy Paul Jones) of In Church as It Is In Heaven: Cultivating a Multiethnic Kingdom Culture, published by InterVarsity Press.